me-big-tuwien-ac-at/modeling-tool-repo/README.md

    <img src="./documentation/edit_configurations.png" alt="Edit Configurations Screenshot">
 </details>

-IF you want to have a functional Email Service, then you also need to specify your Email and Password within the file ``backend/src/main/resources/application.properties`` under the properties
+If you want to have a functional Email Service, then you also need to specify your Email and Password within the file ``backend/src/main/resources/application.properties`` under the properties

 ```